NaseemAhamed/library-management-service/README.md

 Each component test resets the required database states before its execution as how it should be.

-- To execute the application locally (IntelliJ IDEA),
+- To execute the application locally,
     - Run Application.java in default profile.

 - Test specs: